Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Many people right now are looking for ways to boost their immune system by using supplements.
 Fortunately, nature does provide us with many powerful and natural ingredients that can give your immune system a boost and help reduce your risk of getting sick.

-However, to get the most benefit from taking these supplements, first, you should make sure that you’re eating a healthy and balanced diet and you’re not deficient in any nutrients.
+However, to get the most benefit from taking these supplements, first, you should make sure that you’re eating a healthy and balanced diet and that you’re not deficient in any nutrients.

 One of the reasons people often get sick is because their immune system is suppressed from eating a diet that is high in sugar and processed foods.
 Being overweight also doesn’t help either – but it usually goes hand in hand with a bad diet.